 People under 65 years of age typically receive a standard-dose vaccine.
-Doctors designed the high-dose version of the shot for people aged 65 and older.
+Doctors designed the

 Most flu shots are trivalent, which means they contain three strains of flu.
 Newer vaccines are being developed with four strains, known as quadrivalent shots.
 Both are considered safe and effective, and the CDC recommend getting whichever type is available.

 An intradermal shot is available for those who have a fear of needles.
 It uses a needle that is 90 percent shorter than the standard shot and is injected just under the skin instead of into the muscle.
 It is approved for people aged 18 to 64 years.

 Although a nasal spray version of the flu shot has been available in recent years, a CDC vaccine advisory group reported that it is